 Under circumstances unrelated to a change of control, if a Restricted Unit Plan award recipient's employment is terminated without cause or he or she resigns for good reason, any restricted unit awards held by such recipient will be forfeited.
-Because some of Mr. Boyd's, Mr. Brinkworth's and Mr. Scanlon's unvested awards were subject to the retirement provisions on the last day of fiscal 2021, if Mr. Boyd, Mr. Brinkworth or Mr. Scanlon had been terminated without cause on September 25, 2021, 30,422 of Mr. Boyd's, 28,659 of Mr. Brinkworth's and 27,596 of Mr. Scanlon's awards would have vested in accordance with the retirement provisions of the Restricted Unit Plans.
+Because some of Mr. Boyd's, Mr. Brinkworth's and Mr. Scanlon's unvested awards were subject to the retirement provisions on the last day of fiscal 2022, if Mr. Boyd, Mr. Brinkworth or Mr. Scanlon had been terminated without cause on September 24, 2022, 40,624 of Mr. Boyd's, 37,915 of Mr. Brinkworth's and 37,565 of Mr. Scanlon's awards would have vested in accordance with the retirement provisions of the Restricted Unit Plans.

-In the event of a change of control, as defined in the 2009 and 2018 Restricted Unit Plan documents, all unvested RUP awards will vest immediately on the date the change of control is consummated, regardless of the holding period and regardless of whether the recipient's employment is terminated.
+In the event of a change of control, as defined in the 2018 Restricted Unit Plan document, all unvested RUP awards will vest immediately on the date the change of control is consummated, regardless of the holding period and regardless of whether the recipient's employment is terminated.